1. 3DS Blog

 Digital technology has radically transformed global industries over the past few decades.
 Starting with the emergence of digital twins and evolving into Dassault Systèmes’ virtual twin technology, let’s briefly explore the history of this technology, its underlying principles and the visionaries who have shaped its development.

 The concept of digital twins was born during NASA’s Apollo 13 mission in 1970, which was famously documented in an award-winning movie in 1995.
 Apollo 13 was a crucial part of NASA’s Apollo program, and it aimed to be the third lunar landing mission.
-However, a catastrophic malfunction happened in the service module, including an explosion in an oxygen tank that forced the mission to be aborted.
-Despite the failure, the astronauts were successfully brought back to Earth, marking a “successful failure” due to the experience gained in rescuing the crew.
-The spacecraft faced critical issues and engineers used physical replicas of the systems onboard to test solutions and make decisions.
+However, a catastrophic malfunction— an oxygen tank explosion—forced the mission to be aborted.
+Despite the failure, the astronauts were successfully brought back to Earth, marking a “successful failure.”
+Engineers faced critical issues and used physical replicas of the systems onboard to test solutions and make decisions.
 These replicas weren’t digital yet, but the concept of creating a mirrored system to solve problems was clear.

 Soon, digital twins were increasingly used across the manufacturing and aerospace sectors.
 Original Equipment Manufacturers (OEMs) utilized this technology to shorten design cycles, improve maintenance and streamline operations.
 For instance, NASA expanded its use of digital twins for spacecraft performance simulations, while the gas turbine engine industry adopted the technology to enhance testing and maintenance reliability.